 “Clashes outside Ukraine Parliament” (Reuters, 31 August 2015), “Ukraine’s Anti-Terrorist Terror” (Daily Beast, 1 September 2015), “What the war in Ukraine looks like” (Washington Post, 17 August 2015).
 These are just a few headlines you see when you search on Google News for Ukraine.
 If you have to believe the media, then you would think that Ukraine is a very unsafe country where a bomb could explode at any moment.
 You surely don’t want to travel there, right?
-Well, that’s exactly what I did last summer.
-As stubborn as I am I went to Ukraine.
-The goal was volunteer work in the city of Lviv, but at the same time I was curious to find out what it’s really like in Ukraine.
+Well, I went anyway.
+The goal was to do volunteer work in the city of Lviv, but at the same time, I was curious to find out what it’s really like in Ukraine.
 For months I wanted to answer one question: is Ukraine safe for travelers?

 The Ukrainian conflict

 Before I answer that question, I’d like to shed some light on the situation in Ukraine.
-Yes, this country is still in war.
-And it is a bloody war that has been going on since March 2014 and has cost the lives of 6.000 civilians and soldiers.
-Hundreds of soldiers are still missing and at least a million people fled their homes to safer areas around Kiev or to go to Belarus and even to Russia (source: VN report February 2015).
-A horrible situation that cannot be ignored.
-But what do you see when you’re actually in Ukraine?
+The country has been in war since March 2014.
+Hundreds of soldiers are still missing and at least a million people fled their homes to safer areas around Kyiv or to go to Belarus and even to Russia (source: VN report February 2015).
+But what do you see when you’re in Ukraine?
 Nothing.
 Well, almost nothing.
-You will see some amputees begging on the street for money.
 You will see military tents of the volunteer battalions showing the war through pictures.
-You will see collecting jars in cafés where you can donate to the army.
+You will see collecting jars in cafes where you can donate to the army.
 And you will see soldiers on leave walking down the streets in uniforms.
 But that’s it.
 Life continues as it has always done.
-People go to work, take a stroll through the park, drink coffee in a cafe and enjoy their sunny weekends.

-In Kiev you will see more fragments of the war and its prehistory, which is not that weird because Kiev is the political centre and a lot of protests took place on its central Independence Square (Maidan Nezalezhnosti).
-The most well-known are the Maidan protests between November 2013 and March 2014, also known as Euromaidan.
+In Kyiv, you will see more fragments of the war and its prehistory.
+Kyiv is the country’s political center and a lot of protests took place on its central Independence Square (Maidan Nezalezhnosti).
+The most well-known is the Maidan protests between November 2013 and March 2014, also known as Euromaidan.
 This protest started out as a pro-European one, but after some time it focused more on the Ukrainian government.
 More than 100 people were killed during the protests.
-The Ukrainians often refer to these deaths with the term the ‘Heavenly Hundred’.
-After the protests in Kiev rebellion started in other parts of Ukraine.
-In March 2014 the Crimea declared itself independent and applied to join Russia.
+The Ukrainians often refer to these deaths with the term ‘Heavenly Hundred’.
+After the protests in Kyiv rebellion started in other parts of Ukraine.
+In March 2014 the Crimea declared itself independent and wanted to unite with Russia.
 A month later the provinces Donetsk and Luhansk followed by their declaration of a people’s republic.
-A decision with huge consequences for Ukraine.
-One and a half year later this country is in – what looks like – a dead end war with the eastern Ukrainian separatists.
+Today, the country is still in a dead-end war with the eastern Ukrainian separatists.

 Ukraine’s Heavenly Hundred